Contact info

 My life

 I'm married to Matt Vaska, medical device engineer, entrepeneur and all-around superhero.
 He is also a Stanford alum (BS/MS in Mechanical Engineering) and part of his wooing involved a trombone serenade in the Flo Mo courtyard and an inspired resurrection of an ancient player piano using a vacuum cleaner.
-We are the proud parents of two awesome kids: our Paly sophomore Rein and 8th grader Kalev.
+We are the proud parents of two awesome kids: our Paly senior Rein and sophomore Kalev.
 They attended the Spanish Immersion school on Stanford campus.
 Come by and school me in Spanish -- I need all the help I can get to keep up with my kids!

 Rein playing the Carmen Intermezzo with the Peninsula Young Artists.
+(Excuse the promotion of a very proud parent, but isn't he fabulous?)